rpgreview/papersandpaychecks/pnp.md

 **Tactical Action**: Immediate actions by a character which can be carried out within a ten-second time-frame.

 **Strategic Action**: Involved actions by a character which can be carried out within a four-hour time-frame.

+**Worker** A character in Papers & Paychecks who works, *almost* synonymous with NPC or PC.
+Distinguished from "worker", which can refer to any almost character. *Owners* tend to stay out of play and behind the scenes, making them even more insidiuous.

 <img src="https://raw.githubusercontent.com/rpgreview/papersandpaychecks/master/images/vealfattening.jpg" />